fvmoraes/api-go-gin/README.md

 ### Basic informations:
 > This project contains 7 API's endpoints, 6 of which are directly linked with a CRUD process to a postgres database.

-> For basic interaction, you can use Swagger (via browser) or Insomnia, importing the yaml that contains the initial for app.
+> For basic interaction, you can use Swagger (via browser) or Insomnia, importing the yaml that contains the initial config to app.

 > The postgres database and the pgadmin are already configured, ready for use.

-> Some test cases were created that can be started with the ```go test``` command.
+> Some test cases were created that can be started with the command ```go test```.

 > The Project has a mirrored structure in an MVC pattern.
 ---